doctort57/Hangman/README.md

-An Animal House Hangman game celebrating the best movie ever using javascript
+ANIMAL HOUSE HANGMAN GAME

+A twist on the traditional game celebrating my favorite movie of all time

-Using arrays for characters, winning and losing sounds
+Using arrays for characters, winning and losing sounds and images

 also uses bootstrap framework

+TOGA TOGA TOGA